leonism/Breast-Cancer/README.md

 ## Load Dataset

 Start by creating a directory on your computer.
 Although I'm using a MacOS environment, the instructions provided here are applicable across different platforms.
-For the purpose of this walkthrough, lets name the directory `Project`.
+For the purpose of this walkthrough, let's name the directory `Project`.
 This will serve as our main working directory.
 Navigate into the `Project` folder, as this will be our base for organizing and executing the steps outlined in this tutorial.
-The next step is to download the breast cancer dataset from the [UCI](https://archive.ics.uci.edu/ml/datasets/breast+cancer+wisconsin+%28original%29) site, which well use for our machine learning model.
+The next step is to download the breast cancer dataset from the [UCI](https://archive.ics.uci.edu/ml/datasets/breast+cancer+wisconsin+%28original%29) site, which we'll use for our machine learning model.

 Within the `Project` directory, create a new folder named `data` and copy the downloaded CSV file into this `data` directory.
 This organization ensures that all relevant files are neatly stored and easily accessible throughout the tutorial.
 By structuring our project this way, we facilitate a smooth workflow and maintain order as we progress.
 Now that everything is set up, we can load the dataset into our Jupyter Notebook.
 This step allows us to examine, manipulate, and observe the data, laying the groundwork for our machine learning exploration.